frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/index.md

+Welcome to the ERPNext User Manual.

 This manual covers all the major processes in setting up and using ERPNext.
-The manual is written in a way that the user can manage a self-implementation of the ERP.
+The manual is written in a way that the user can manage a self-implementation.
 We recommend that the manual be read first before starting implementation.

-The user-guide is divided into different modules.
-Beginners can start with the Introduction and Setting up module.
-Advanced Users can go directly to the module and look for help based on the topic.
-The individual modules have subtopics which inturn have sub-chapters if required.

-This guide is aimed at an average business user.
-To gain conceptual understanding of selected topics, you could read the knowledge-base.
+#### How To Contribute

+The source of this manual is available [here](https://github.com/frappe/frappe_io/tree/master/frappe_io/templates/statics/apps/erpnext/user-guide).
+If you have suggestions, fixes, please put in a pull-request!